codatio/codat-docs/docs/assess/portal/categorize-accounts.md

 ---
 :::caution Account categorization versions - latest

-There are two account categorization versions currently available in the Codat Portal.

 _Version 3_ is a revised version of account categories that should be used going forward.
 It supports our new [Enhanced Financials](/assess/enhanced-financials/overview) endpoints.
 Continue reading to learn how to categorize the accounts using _Version 3_.
 :::